digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration_same_namespace.rst

 --------------------------------------------------

-One way of migrating a non-KMS participant to a new KMS-enabled one is to create a new participant connected to a domain that runs the required cryptographic schemes (see :ref:`table <canton_supported_keys>``), enable KMS and then transfer the data from the old node to the new.
-In this example, we do not only transfer the contracts and DARs, but we also transfer the node's identity, and thus, both old and new participant will share the same namespace.
+One way of migrating a non-KMS participant to a new KMS-enabled one is to create a new participant connected to a KMS-compatible sync domain (e.g. :ref:`running JCE with KMS-supported encryption and signing keys <external_key_storage_interoperability>`) and then transfer the data from the old node to the new one.
+In this example, we do not only transfer the parties, contracts and DARs, but we also transfer the node's identity, and thus, both old and new participant will share the same namespace.

 .. warning::